Doinb: 2022

 In the LPL Spring 2022 regular season, Doinb—now on LNG Esports—finished 11–5, placing fourth.
 In playoffs they were knocked out of the tournament in their first match, against Top Esports, who beat them 3–0.
 They went 8–8 in the Summer regular season, placing lower than before—seventh—but still qualifying for playoffs.
 Here the team won their first three matches, against Bilibili Gaming, Weibo Gaming, and Victory Five, but were swept 3–0 by JD Gaming in the first-round Upper Bracket and degraded to the first-round Lower Bracket, where they would have to win to advance; they ended up being beaten by Edward Gaming 3–1, ending their Summer Split.

 LNG announced the departure of Doinb on 12 November 2022, and he entered free agency.
-He did not join a team in the offseason, and later clarified that he would be taking a break from professional play, stating that he "lost confidence this year" and was not satisfied with his results in the two preceding years.
+He did not join a team in the offseason, and later clarified that he would be taking a break from professional play, stating that he "lost confidence this year" and was not satisfied with his results in the past two years.

+2025

+Doinb returned to professional play in 2025, joining Ninjas in Pyjamas for the first split of the season.